Sunday, October 19, 2025

 Full Transcript of Episode 138:

-But what are some of those common early signs that a child might need speech therapy, like if a parent’s searching speech for a 2-year-old speech for a 4-year-old, what are some of the things that they might be seeing where they should be a little bit more concerned?
+Tonya: Like if a parent’s searching speech for a 2-year-old, speech for a 4-year-old, what are some of the things that they might be seeing where they should be a little bit more concerned?

 Luba: Well, firstly, I just wanna also say that if you’re a parent listening, whether you’re a first-time parent.

-Second child, whatever realm of childhood and parenting you’re in.
+Second child, whatever realm of parenting you’re in.
 If your gut is questioning something and you’re like, Hmm, is it, are they not speaking enough?
 Is it, is it taking too long?
 Are they not repeating?
-Is the articulation off?
 If any question arises within you, do not wait.
 Do not dim that.
-Go and figure it out.
+Go and figure it out.—

 Talk to your pediatrician, see if there’s a program you can register in.
 Find a local clinic, get an evaluation.
-The worst they’re gonna say is Your kid doesn’t need anything.
 Because a lot of people will hear that in their thoughts, and then they’ll be like, I’m just too busy.
 I don’t wanna get started with anything.

 And then they miss the chance.
 But often if you’re child has a need, a want, they’re home, they want a snack, and they’re either crying or they’re humming at you and they’re not babbling, they’re not attempting to gesture and show you.
 You need to be looking to see, how is my child presently communicating their needs to me?

-You can’t build a house out of, without a foundation.
-So that’s kind of how I use that example a lot.
-I always ask people to maybe make a if, if that question comes up, make a chart log, how many words a day your kiddo was saying?
+You can’t build a house without a foundation.
+I always ask people if that question comes up, make a chart, log how many words a day your kiddo was saying?
 That’s the first place to start.

 Tonya: Are there phases that a child goes through when they will have a regression?
 Like if a younger sibling is born or something, is that a natural process for some kids?

-Um, often if a child begins to talk more quickly than they walk, so there’s a shift there too.
-If it’s a infant child who isn’t a walker yet and they already have words and language, some language, when they begin to walk, they may.
-It can happen.
-They may lose their language skills for some period or regress because the brain is now functioning so much stronger to get the walking down that it doesn’t always balance the two equally.
+Often if a child begins to talk more quickly than they walk, so there’s a shift there too.
+If it’s a infant child who isn’t a walker yet and they already have words and language, some language, when they begin to walk, they may lose their language skills for some period or regress because the brain is now functioning so much stronger to get the walking down that it doesn’t always balance the two equally.

 So the child could lose some of the language in order to start the walking, but then if worked on, it’ll balance out.
-Some kiddos do fine with both things at the same time, but we’ve seen a lot.
-I’ve seen children who, um.
+Some kiddos do fine with both things at the same time, but I’ve seen children who, um.
 Become very clumsy when they’re learning to walk and then have to get glasses, they lose language then.
 It’s very unique.

 It comes with certain changes.
 I like that you brought up a sibling being born.
 Some families have come to me and been like, my kiddo never stuttered.
 They started to talk.
 Now the kiddos three and, and a brother or sister, a sibling is born language lost.
 We have stuttering, we have language loss because children are human beings.